 Take an off-the-beaten-path day trip from the city

-While Versailles is incredibly popular and the queues can get a little lonely when you’re waiting on your own, there are plenty of other interesting day trips from Paris where you’ll be able to soak up some history, tickle your taste buds, or simply escape the crowds of Paris.
+While Versailles is incredibly popular and the queues can get a little lonely when you’re waiting on your own while alone in Paris.
+Instead, there are plenty of other interesting day trips from Paris where you’ll be able to soak up some history, tickle your taste buds, or simply escape the crowds of Paris.

 If you want to visit a French Château, then I recommend making the trip to Maisons-Laffitte, Château de Sceaux (which was used to film the Versailles TV series), or Chantilly.
 All three are easy to reach within an hour of Paris via public transport and attract fewer tourists than more popular attractions such as Versailles.